-- If the training is web-based, it has questions at the end of a section and the employee must select the right answer; - If the training is web-based, the employees have an option to submit a question online and receive an answer immediately or in a timely manner; - In an in-person or live training, the presenter asks the employees questions or gives them time throughout the presentation to ask questions; - · Web-based or in-person trainings that provide a Feedback Survey for employees to turn in after they have completed the training the minimum requirement for being interactive.
+- If the training is web-based, it has questions at the end of a section and the employee must select the right answer; - If the training is web-based, the employees have an option to submit a question online and receive an answer immediately or in a timely manner; - In an in-person or live training, the presenter asks the employees questions or gives them time throughout the presentation to ask questions; - Web-based or in-person trainings that provide a Feedback Survey for employees to turn in after they have completed the training

+NOTE: Any one of the above examples would meet the minimum requirement for being interactive.
 An individual watching a training video or reading a document only, with no feedback mechanism or interaction, would NOT be considered interactive.